jwkim-research/jwkim-research.github.io/_pages/about.md

 # Jiwon Kim

-I am an M.A. student in Business Administration (Operations Research) at Ewha Womans University.
+I am an M.A. student in Business Administration (Management Decision Science) at Ewha Womans University.

+I received my B.B.A. in Business Administration and B.S. in Statistics from Ewha Womans University.
+My academic background combines optimization, stochastic modeling, statistics, and machine learning for operational decision-making problems.

 My research interests lie in combinatorial optimization, sequential decision making, and reinforcement learning for logistics and supply chain systems.
 I am particularly interested in optimization under uncertainty and AI-driven decision systems.